-The site is located at the northwest corner of West Nance Street and North Webster Avenue in Perris, California.
-The site is bounded to the northwest by a vacant lot, to the south by West Nance Street, and to the east by North Webster Avenue.
-The general location of the site is illustrated on the Site Location Map, included as Plate 1 in Appendix A of this report.
+The overall site is located on the south side of West Nance Street, $550\pm$ feet west of North Webster Avenue.
+The site is separated by a rectangular-shaped property, $0.93\pm$ acres in size, into two (2) portions, west and east.
+The west site is bounded to the north by West Nance Street, to the west by a dirt road, to the south by an industrial building, and to the east by a residential property.
+The east site is bounded to the north by West Nance Street, to the west by a residential property, and to the south and east by commercial/industrial developments.
+The general locations of both sites are illustrated on the Site Location Map, enclosed as Plate 1 in Appendix A of this report.